 How To Go Live On TikTok

 TikTok Lives are designed to be pretty intuitive.
 You should be able to log into your account, click on the plus sign at the bottom of your screen, enter a title for whatever you’re streaming, and then tap Go Live.
-At the moment, Lives are restricted to people with over 1,000 followers on TikTok, and you need to be in a region that allows TikTok, like the U.S. or U.K. TikTok is banned in India, China, and Hong Kong, and Lives can’t be made or uploaded in those areas.
 If you’re going big and want to create and schedule a Live event, select the Live Events icon on your profile page, then name the event, put in a start time, and write a little description.

 Going Live is one thing; getting people to tune in (and be respectful while they’re watching!) is another.
-People getting spicy in the comments about whether dried fruit belongs in meatballs?
+People getting spicy in the comments about whether Cassie stole Nate from Maddie?
 TikTok now allows Live hosts to add up to 200 terms to a filter, so any comments with those words can be filtered from the Live chat.
 TikTok will also prompt users to reconsider comments with potentially unkind or offensive content.
-You can also assign someone to co-host your live with you, who can mute or block users who are detracting from the ~vibe~ of the experience.
-To do any of this, go into your Settings on the right side of the livestream launch screen and tap what you’d like to do.
+You can also assign someone to co-host your Live with you (though they must also have over 1,000 followers), who can act as a moderator by muting or blocking users who are harshing the vibe.

 Why Your TikTok Live Might Not Be Working

 If you can’t find a Go Live button, you might not qualify for Lives.
-Technically, per TikTok, anybody can go live provided that they live in the right region and are above the age of 16.
-But per TikTok’s rules, it’s technically impossible to go Live if your follower count is under 1,000.
+Technically, per TikTok, Lives are restricted to people with over 1,000 followers, and you need to be in a region that allows TikTok, like the U.S. or U.K. TikTok is banned in India, China, and Hong Kong, and Lives can’t be made or uploaded in those areas.
 Alas, cooking your grandma’s signature meatballs for your hundred or so friends seems to be off the table.

 There’s a possible way around this issue: Game Revolution reports that you can click “Report A Problem” on TikTok’s menu, then select “I can’t start a Live.”
 If you file a TikTok support ticket this way, a representative may turn on your ability to go Live without 1k people cheering you on, but it’s not guaranteed.
 The best way to turn on Live is to attract more followers.

-If you’ve got over 1,000 people hungry to hear your opinions but can’t go Live, check TikTok for updates, turn your phone on and off again, and uninstall and re-install the app.
-None of these fixes working and your meatballs slowly cold?
-A support ticket with the TikTok staff is the best option to troubleshoot Live when all else fails.
-You’ll be getting more fans for Gran’s cuisine in no time.
+If you’ve got over 1,000 people hungry to hear your opinions, are based in a region that supports TikTok, but still can’t go Live, check TikTok for updates, turn your phone on and off again, and uninstall and re-install the app.
+If none of these tactics work, a support ticket with the TikTok staff is the best option to troubleshoot Live when all else fails.